Bigtalljosh/mb-money-withdrawal/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+---

+## Personal Notes

+So what I've understood from this spec, I need to:

+* Refactor the code in TransferMoney and move the generic logic around balance alerts and invalid operations into the domain models themselves
+* Write code for a WithdrawMoney method
+* It sounds like tests are a nice to have if there's time left.
+Given the 1 hour time constraint I'm not planning to tackle this TDD, however I will add some Unit Testing.